So, what is a social enterprise?

 Social enterprises are more sustainable in our modern society because they can generate revenue in various creative ways, and with cuts to front line services and ever reducing funding for charities we believe that they are the way forward in making improvements within our communities.

-If you would like to sign up for a three month commitment then please email firstname.lastname@example.org
+If you would like to become a member of our Social Enterprise Growth Hub (it’s free) please email email@example.com

 We look forward to hearing from you!